-UNM DEPARTMENT OF SPEECH AND HEARING SCIENCES CLINIC POLICY AND PROCEDURES
+CLINIC POLICY AND PROCEDURES

-4.1 In-House Client Assignments
+4.9 In-House Client Assignments

 Students are assigned to the in-house UNM Speech-Language Hearing Center (UNMSLHC) for their first two (2) clinic rotations.
-Each student will obtain experience primarily with children one rotation and primarily with adults for the other rotation and will obtain experience with at least two (2) in-house Clinic Instructors (CI).
-In order to obtain a breadth of clock hour and clinic experiences, each student will also be assigned the equivalency of 2 hours a week of in-house therapy during their 3rd and/or 4th rotation.
-In-house diagnostic experiences during the 3rd and 4th rotations are optional and are in addition to the 2-hour a week therapy assignment.
+Each student will obtain clinical experience primarily with children one rotation and primarily with adults for the other rotation and will obtain experience with pediatric and adult populations under the supervision of at least two (2) in-house Clinic Instructors (CI).
+In order to obtain a breadth of clock hour and clinic experiences, each student will also be assigned a slightly reduced caseload in the in-house clinic to include in-house therapy and diagnostic clinic during their 3rd and/or 4th rotations.
 Each student will also be assigned to Audiology Clinic during their 3rd or 4th rotation so that they may successfully complete required audiology assessment and aural rehab hours.
 Assignments are made on the basis of prior student experiences and coursework, clock hour needs, UNMSLHC needs, and student preferences.